webforj/webforj-docs/docs/components/dialog.md

   >- Videos
   >- Other media

-## Constructors

-The Dialog can be constructed using the default `Dialog()` constructor.
-Once the object has been instantiated, call the `show()` method on the object itself to display the dialog.

 ## Backdrop and Blur

 By enabling the backdrop attribute of the webforJ `Dialog` component, a backdrop will be displayed behind the `Dialog`.
 Additionally, when enabled, the Dialog's blurred attribute will blur the backdrop of the `Dialog`.
 Modifying these settings can help users by providing depths, visual hierarchy, and context, leading to more clear guidance for a user.